Exclusivity Clause: Everything You Need to Know

 - Financial strain due to losing out on other business opportunities and partnerships.

 In the past, exclusivity agreements were sometimes problematic in so-called "zero-hours contracts."
 A zero-hours contract does not obligate an employer to provide a set number of working hours to a worker, and it does not obligate the worker to accept any offered work.
 An exclusivity clause in a zero-hours contract could result in a worker missing income-earning opportunities from other companies even if no work is available from the original employer.
-The Small Business, Enterprise, and Employment Act of 2015 made exclusivity agreements in zero-hours contracts unenforcable.
+The Small Business, Enterprise, and Employment Act of 2015 made exclusivity agreements in zero-hours contracts unenforceable.

 Reasons to Consider Using an Exclusivity Clause

 Choosing to use an exclusivity cause can come with a number of benefits.
 When negotiating this clause, both parties should make sure that it works on both sides.
 You may want to negotiate for increased compensation because you are limiting future work or opportunities.
+Some of the reasons to consider using this type of agreement include:

 Before signing any contract that includes an exclusivity clause, make sure you clearly understand the terms.
 You can always request to negotiate terms of the clause if you are unhappy with the restrictions.
 The worst that can happen is the contract issuer can say no. Prior to signing, make sure you fully understand the worst-case scenarios, such as if you break the clause, the company goes out of business, or other issues that could arise.
 If you understand those and still feel comfortable with the terms, go ahead and sign.